rdesmartin/rdesmartin.github.io/_notes/Useful vim tips and tricks.md

 season: spring
 ---

-# Delete until specified charcter
+# Delete until specified character

 > Use `dtc`, where c is any character, e.g. for you, you want `dt"`
 > This will delete upto but not including c.